Best 3D Printing Software in 2020 – Latest Quadrant Ranking Released by 360Quadrants

 360Quadrants Assessment Method

-After extensive research on vendor offerings and strategies to capture the market, top vendors in3D printing softwareare identified in order to be placed in the quadrant.
+After extensive research on vendor offerings and strategies to capture the market, top 3D printing software vendors are identified in order to be placed in the quadrant.
 More than 80 parameters are set for the analysis based on two different sectors: Product Portfolio and Business Strategy.
-Product Portfolio includes parameters such as features and functionality, applications catered, types of deployment, and services &support, whereas business strategy includes parameters such as global ®ional reach, partnerships & collaborations, mergers & acquisitions, industry verticals served, and distribution network.
+Product Portfolio includes parameters such as features and functionality, applications catered, types of deployment, and services & support, whereas business strategy includes parameters such as global & regional reach, partnerships & collaborations, mergers & acquisitions, industry verticals served, and distribution network.

 About 360Quadrants